gilillo32/BTshortcut/README.md

 Three files must be in the same directory.
 If yout want to run this everytime the computer starts, create a link to the file and move it to the folder that appears when running 'shell:startup' (Win + R).
 The script is written to work everytime Shift + F1 is pressed.
 To chage this, you must change btFINAL.ahk
+## Changes you may need
+In line 5 of bt.py:
+  You must write the absolute directory to AutoHotkey.exe btFinal.py:
+  You must write the absolute path to python.exe in your computer and then, separated by space, the path to bt.py